Biodiversity

 Ecology and biodiversity surveys for planning applications

-Under national planning policy, development should provide measurable net-gains for biodiversity by creating or enhancing habitats to compensate for those that have been lost because of the development.
-If you can’t do this on the development site, you may have to arrange some off-site habitat improvements, either on your own land or on third party land.
+The National Planning Policy Framework (NPPF) states that development should provide measurable net gains for biodiversity by creating or enhancing habitats to compensate for those that have been lost as a result of the proposed development.
+The Environment Act 2021 states that the development must provide a 10% Biodiversity Net Gain in addition to the baseline habitats recorded on site.
+If you can’t do this on the development site, you may have to provide off-site biodiversity net gain, either on your own land or on third party land.

 Protected and priority species survey(s)